bradymiller/bradymiller.github.io/todo/index.md

 1. Fund-raising(options are donations grants, crowd-sourcing etc; d/w L regarding crowd-sourcing).

 ### MU2
-1. G3 items to work on: in process of writing report.
+1. G3 items to work on: report turned in; awaiting response.
 1. Test A1 on 9/1.
 1. Current budget is Visolve develop/testing G3 item fee which is $1500 plus fee to test A1.